christianrehn/CombineTest/README.md

 The quality of your shots is rated using the shots gained approach.

 All you need is QCQuad connected to FSX2020 and the "GCQuad Combine Test" program installed on your computer.
-In FSX2020 you have to start the Driving Range.
+In FSX2020 you have to start the Practice Range.
 Every last shot data is automatically exported to folder C:/Program Files (x86)/Foresight Sports Experience/System/LastShot.CSV
 The "GCQuad Combine Test" program reads this file and displays some shot data togeter with the points you get from the shots gained rating.

 ## Technical Details